The Firebird 1.5m

-New 1.5m / 60" sports sloper from James Hamond.
-Firebird has a highly optimized wing planform and completely new and improved wind tunnel tested aerofoils.
+is a new 60" sports sloper from James Hamond.
+The Firebird has a highly optimized wing planform and completely new and improved wind tunnel tested aerofoils.
 Slimmed down from previous designs as servo technology has improved and become more widely available, the layout has enough room to allow plenty of ballast in the Fuselage, while the operating servos can be situated in the front radio bay or in the fin.
-A smile magnetically attached canopy and a fin hatch makes it all accessible.
+Nicely engineered magnetically attached canopy and a fin hatches give good access to the RC.

-As the model reponds so well to aileron only input many fliers prefer the simplicity of aileron only for directional control and forgo the rudder.
+As the model responds so well to aileron only input many fliers prefer the simplicity of aileron only for directional control and forgo the rudder.
 This simplifies the installation too.
-To this end the fuselage and fin moilding can be supplied with or without a cut out and hinged rudder.
+To this end the fuselage and fin molding can be supplied with or without a cut out and hinged rudder.
 See the options below the price.

 The sections used are the most recent highly smoothed developments from James’s highly successful original aerofoil designs: These are really fast sections.